sig-cm/sig-cm.github.io/_news/JCDL-CFP.md

 - Workshop will take place June 6th.

 **Instructions for Submission**
-Please submit a PDF, DOC, or TXT document to nmweber@uw.edu by April 25th.
+Please submit a PDF, DOC, or TXT document to `nmweber@uw.edu` by ~~April 25th~~ May 10th.
 You may use any format or citation style that you prefer - However, we do suggest following the conference's [ACM template](https://www.acm.org/publications/proceedings-template).

 All Submissions will be reviewed by the organizing committee.